 When we seek care for sickness or injury, we count on doctors and health care professionals to know what treatment will work best for us.
 The field of evidence-based practice research is devoted to reviewing and analyzing the body of scientific evidence to inform the decisions of health care practitioners.

-Under the Affordable Care Act, recommended services must be covered at no cost to patients, meaning our reviews carry significant policy weight.
+Under the Affordable Care Act, USPSTF-recommended services must be covered at no cost to patients, meaning our reviews carry significant policy weight.
 In recognition of the high stakes of applying our review results, we institute and maintain quality processes to ensure consistency, transparency, and rigor across multiple concurrent reviews.

 - Conduct strength of evidence (GRADE) assessments dually and independently with third-person adjudication for conflicts.